jason-ezenwa/jason-ezenwa/README.md

 •	Flair Vibes Tailor: A music recommender built using Nodejs, React, Tailwind CSS, JavaScript and the Spotify API.
 You can access this web application here: https://flair-vibes-tailor.vercel.app/.

-•	MedicationTrackr: A medication tracker where I worked on the backend and collaborated with a frontend engineer to build using React, JavaScript, Python, Flask, and APScheduler for scheduling email notifications.
-The GitHub repository can be accessed here: https://github.com/JasonFlair/MedicationTrackr.

 •	Flairbox Admin: An admin dashboard user interface built using React, Tailwind CSS and JavaScript.
 You can access the hosted web application here: https://flairbox-admin-2.vercel.app/.

 •	Flair-Commerce: The backend of an e-commerce web application built with Node.js, Express.js, Multer and MongoDB.
 This web application enables user creation and authentication, products management and order management.
 Github repository: https://github.com/JasonFlair/flair-commerce/tree/main/backend